netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-5/README.md

 You can now access the state in the `computed` functions like this:

 ```
-computed: mapState({
+computed: {
-    feeds: state => state.feed.items,
+    ...mapState(['feed']),
 })
 ```
-Please feel free to harden this code (there is no guarantee that the `state.feed.items` are defined) and also add the sorting from previous assignment.
+Make sure that the sorting from the previous assignment still works.

 Check that the web page looks exactly like it did before adding the store.